atomist-attic/rug-upgrade/README.md

 ```

 This will generate TypeScript Cucumber/Gherkin tests from each of the
 DSL `.rt` test files.
-The DSL tests will not be touched.
+The DSL test files will not be touched.
+If you
+are happy with the results, you can delete the DSL test files.

 ### UpdateRugVersion